 In Egypt the material used most often for building in ancient days was limestone, but the Pharaohs also had need for the red, gray and black granite from the quarries of Aswan.
 Scarcely a mile from the town are the famous granite quarries of Syene from which was hewn the stone for most of the famous obelisks and other granite monoliths.
 The area is laced with quarries and stonemason yards where many monuments were carved before sending them downriver to the temple cities where building programs were in progress throughout the ages.
 The quarries also are of great interest since they are strewn with monuments steles and obelisks half done.
 In this way they show the process by which blocks, pillars and columns were quarried.
 There is even a 130 ft. obelisk lying there that is twice as large as any Egyptian obelisk ever erected.

-on all sides save one when cracks appeared and the project was given up.
+Its weight is estimated at over a thousand tons, and it was cut on all sides save one when cracks appeared and the project was given up.
 The bottom side of the obelisk is still attached to bedrock so the process used can be seen in a row of holes that was bored along the length of the proposed obelisk into which wooden wedges were driven.
 Water was then poured on the wedges and the swelling cracked the stone and separate it from the surrounding mass of rock.

 Mustafa, the man sent to watch Budge, realizing that he could not go up against the Army, tried to scare off local dealers by spreading the word that Budge was absolutely unscrupulous, a swindler, a rogue and a lawbreaker and that he was intent on “stripping Egypt of its monuments.”
 Perhaps this only served to whet their appetites, it certainly did nothing to stop Budge, who was determined to take advantage of his luck.